waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Koga (Fuchsia Gym):** GOLBAT (Lv.
 42), MUK (Lv.
 42, knows MEGA DRAIN, ACID ARMOR), TENTACRUEL (Lv.
 41, knows SURF, ICE BEAM), VENOMOTH (Lv.
 43, knows PSYCHIC)

 ## III.
 System & Tool Development
-### A. Tool Debugging & Refinement Protocol (v12 - IMMEDIATE ACTION)
+### A. Tool Debugging & Refinement Protocol (v13 - IMMEDIATE ACTION)
 - **CRITICAL:** If a custom tool is faulty, I MUST redefine and debug it on the IMMEDIATE next turn. **Abandoning a tool is a protocol violation.**
 - **DEBUGGING STEP 1 (Advanced):** Use `run_code` with a modified pathfinding script.
 Print the `current` node inside the main loop to trace the BFS exploration path.
-If no path is found, print the entire `came_from` dictionary to visualize the full explored area and identify the boundary where the pathfinding fails.
+- **DEBUGGING STEP 2 (Advanced Analysis):** If no path is found, print the entire `came_from` dictionary to visualize the full explored area and identify the boundary where the pathfinding fails.
-- **DEBUGGING STEP 2 (Advanced Analysis):** If STEP 1 is insufficient, use a `run_code` script to parse the `came_from` dictionary and the `map_xml_string`.
+- **DEBUGGING STEP 3 (Boundary Analysis):** If STEP 2 is insufficient, use a `run_code` script to parse the `came_from` dictionary and the `map_xml_string`.
 This script will identify all 'boundary tiles' (unexplored tiles adjacent to explored ones) and print their coordinates and tile types.
 This provides a definitive list of where the pathfinding algorithm is getting stuck.
-- **DEBUGGING STEP 3:** Use `define_tool` to submit a corrected version of the script based on systematic analysis.
+- **DEBUGGING STEP 4:** Use `define_tool` to submit a corrected version of the script based on systematic analysis.

 ### B. Future Development Ideas
 - **Global Navigator Agent:** An agent that takes a start and end `map_id` and uses the WKG to plot a multi-map route, providing a sequence of warps and map transitions to follow.
 This would automate long-distance travel planning.